This post may contain affiliate links. Please read our disclosure policy.

 Caraway Nonstick Loaf Pan is my go-to for baking anything from yeast bread to simple Banana Bread.
 It’s non-toxic, PTFE and PFOA free, making it a must have kitchen staple.

-You can store your brioche bread at room temperature in an airtight container for up to 5 days…..if it lasts that long.
+You can store your brioche bread at room temperature in an airtight container for up to 5 days,.

-Once your brioche loaf is done baking…and rested…and ready to eat I recommend slathering a bit of that butter all over a slice while it’s still warm.
+Once your brioche loaf is done baking and rested and ready to eat I recommend slathering a bit of that butter all over a slice while it’s still warm.
 Then smearing a bit of this jam on it.
-Then…just go to town.
 Heck, I’d call this dinner if I were you.

-- Brioche Chocolate Chunk Bread Pudding is seriously AHHHMAZING!
+- Brioche Chocolate Chunk Bread Pudding is seriously amazing!

-- Start your day with this Brioche French Toast Casserole….so good.
+- Start your day with this Brioche French Toast Casserole.

 - Sausage Cranberry Brioche Stuffing is Thanksgiving goals.